 Political & economic relations

 Relations between the European Union (EU) and Georgia started in 1992 just after Georgia regained its sovereignty in the wake of the break-up of the Soviet Union.
 The EU was one of the first to assist Georgia in the difficult early years of transition.
-The European Commission (EC) opened its Delegation to Georgia in Tbilisi in 1995.
-Relations particularly intensified after the 2003 "Rose Revolution", when the EU reiterated its pledge to back the country’s commitment for economic, social and political reform.
+The European Commission opened its Delegation to Georgia in Tbilisi in 1995.
+Relations particularly intensified after the 2003 "Rose Revolution", when the EU reiterated its support to the country’s commitment for economic, social and political reforms.

 By signing the Association Agreement (AA) in June 2014, relations between the EU and Georgia were brought to a qualitatively totally new stage.
 The Association Agreement with its Deep and Comprehensive Free Trade Area (DCFTA) foresees far reaching political and economic integration with the EU by significantly deepening political and economic ties, bringing Georgia closer to Europe.
 The EU and Georgia have also agreed an EU-Georgia Association Agenda, which defines a set of priorities for the period 2014-2016 with a view to implement the AA/DCFTA.
 The Agenda will help Georgia to fully enjoy the benefits of the AA, which provisional application (notably its trade part) started as of 1 September 2014.
 The provisional application is enabling the implementation of the most of the agreement, even before the ratification procedures are completed in the National Parliaments of the 28 EU Member States.